SalomonFrux/SERVICES-TO-CUSTOMERS/README.md

 # SERVICES-TO-CUSTOMERS
 THIS ASP.net WEB (C#) APPLICATION PROPOSE SERVICES LIKE FILLING, CLEANING TO CUSTOMERS.
 THE CUSTOMER WILL CLIC AND AUTOMATICALLY SEE THE PRICE FOR A SERVICE.
+ is the source code (html & css) for the Design "CustomerWebApp.2Code.aspx.cs" is the code (event handler) behind the design

+TOOL USED: VISUAL STUDIO 2017